Bow Jubail

 Pollution context

-On 23 June 2018, at 1:40 PM local time, during a mooring maneuver, the tanker Bow Jubail collided with a quay in the port of Rotterdam (Netherlands), causing a breach in the ship's starboard hull.
-Although travelling in ballast, one of the fuel tanks hit by the collision impact resulted in the spill of approximately 217 tonnes of heavy fuel oil into the port waters.
-Immediate measures were taken by the crew and shore-based resources to limit the scale of the spill.
-Odfjell immediately mobilized its emergency response team at its headquarters in Bergen to control the situation.
-The P&I club GARD, which insures the vessel, also mobilized resources.
+On 23 June 2018, at 1:40 PM local time, during a mooring manoeuvre, the tanker Bow Jubail allided with a jetty in the port of Rotterdam (Netherlands), causing a breach in the starboard side of the ship's hull.
+Although the tanker was unladed at the time of the allision, one of its fuel tanks was hit, resulting in the release of approximately 217 tonnes of heavy fuel oil into the port waters.
+Immediate measures were taken by the crew and shore-based personnel to mitigate the spill.
+Odfjell immediately mobilised its emergency response team at its headquarters in Bergen to manage the situation.
+Gard, the P&I Club which insures the vessel, also mobilised resources.

 The leak was stopped with no risk of further spills.

-The spilled oil contaminated port structures, including quays, jetties, rock revetments, and more than 100 vessels at the terminal were affected, mainly along their waterline.
+The oil spill contaminated port structures, including quays, jetties, riprap, and more than 100 vessels at the terminal were affected, mainly along their waterline.

-A small amount of heavy fuel oil and oiled debris escaped the port limits and caused limited contamination along the banks of the Nieuwe Maas.
+A small amount of heavy fuel oil and oiled debris escaped from the harbour, causing limited contamination along the banks of the Nieuwe Maas.

 On 26 June, the Bow Jubail was towed from its original berth to a shipyard for repair in the Botlek area.
 The vessel finally left Rotterdam on Saturday 7 July.

-According to the investigation report, a communication problem was at the origin of the accident, resulting in a poor assessment of the rudder position by the captain, which led the ship to take the wrong direction.
-The bridge realized this too late.
+According to the investigation report, the incident was caused by an incorrectly issued rudder command, which led the ship to take the wrong direction.
+The bridge team realised this too late.

 Spill response

-The Port Authority and the Directorate-General for Public Works and Water Management were responsible for leading the pollution response, which mainly consisted of containing the pollution by placing booms as close as possible to the vessel.
-Oil recovery operations on the water surface allowed for the collection of approximately 160 tonnes, three days after the incident.
+The Port Authority and the Directorate-General for Public Works and Water Management were responsible for leading the spill response, which mainly consisted of containing the spill by deploying booms around the vessel.
+Oil recovery operations at the water surface resulted in the collection of approximately 160 tonnes, three days after the incident.

-Numerous port infrastructures (jetties, quays, riprap, moorings, etc.) were soiled, requiring cleaning actions in the following weeks, particularly through the use of high-pressure hot water jets to remove the aged heavy fuel oil.
-Several kilometers of riprap had to be replaced due to the persistence of the product.
+Numerous port structures (jetties, quays, riprap, moorings, etc.) were oiled, requiring clean-up actions in the following weeks, particularly through the use of pressure washing with hot water to remove the weathered heavy fuel oil.
+Several kilometres of riprap had to be replaced due to the persistence of the product.

-Two hull washing areas for oiled vessels were also set up, allowing for the rapid resumption of maritime traffic to ensure minimal disruption to port activities.
+Two hull washing areas for oiled vessels were also set up, allowing maritime traffic to quickly resume, thereby causing minimal disruption to port activities.

-Waterways fall under the jurisdiction of the Dutch Ministry of Infrastructure and Water Management (Rijkswaterstaat), which also deployed its own resources for the offshore intervention and coastal cleanup.
+Waterways fall under the jurisdiction of the Dutch Ministry of Infrastructure and Water Management (Rijkswaterstaat), which also deployed its own resources for offshore response and shoreline clean-up operations.

 Socio-economic and environmental impacts